 Larry McMurtry knows how to write, that’s for sure.
-His technique is perfectly suited to his subject matter, in this case, Texas country: strong, no-nonsense and to the point, like the State, by reputation; dry and a bit caustic, like the cowboys and oilmen of whom he writes.
+His technique is perfectly suited to the settings of many of his novels, Texas country: strong, no-nonsense and to the point, like the State, by reputation; dry and a bit caustic, like the cowboys and oilmen about whom he writes.
 His sentences are short, succinct, spare, perfectly expressed.
 His paragraphs are short but pivotal, always moving the story along.
 The characters’ words are few and their thoughts are brief – because of how they are but also because this is a feature of McMurtry’s writing.
 He writes like one would think real people speak – abbreviated, choppy, interspersed with asides and the occasional swearword.
 Sometimes a chapter is only half a page.
 Yet, each short chapter is meaningful and able to stand alone as a perfect little scene – with a beginning, middle and end.

 They start with an action statement – so-and-so does, thinks or says X, and ends with a short declamatory type of sentence – “I hope you understand that.”; “Finally he went so sleep – and, when morning came, woke up.”; “By God, you’re right, Bobby said.”; “Hondo then hung up.”
 Got the idea?